Who can do the Diploma of Business (Governance)? What are the pre-requisites?

-The course costs $4495 (inc GST) which includes all content and materials pre-loaded onto an iPad mini for use during the course and later in your board room (it's yours to keep).
+The course costs $4495 (inc GST) which includes all content and materials pre-loaded onto an iPad for use during the course and later in your board room (it's yours to keep).

 Can the course cost be reduced if I opt not to receive an iPad?

 Yes.
-Students may choose to enrol without receiving an iPad mini (a recommended learning tool for this course) and their fees will be reduced by $300.
+Students may choose to enrol without receiving an iPad (a recommended learning tool for this course) and their fees will be reduced by $300.
 Students who elect to bring their own substitute device will be provided with links to download reference materials.
 Our sustainability policy prevents us from printing copies of these materials